oven-sh/bun/docs/bundler/html.md

 ## Plugin API

 Need more control?
-Configure the bundler through the JavaScript API:
+Configure the bundler through the JavaScript API and use Bun's builtin `HTMLRewriter` to preprocess HTML.

 ```ts
 await Bun.build({